huynguy-db/arcion-docs/content/docs/sources/source-setup/MySQL.md

 ---
 # Source MySQL

-The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory.
+The following steps refer [the extracted Arcion self-hosted CLI download]({{< ref "docs/quickstart/arcion-self-hosted#download-replicant-and-create-replicant_home" >}}) as the `$REPLICANT_HOME` directory.

+## Prerequisites

-## I. Install `mysqlbinlog` utility on Replicant host
+### I. Install `mysqlbinlog` utility on Replicant host

 Install an appropriate version of the  `mysqlbinlog` utility on the machine where Replicant runs.
 The utility must be compatible with the source MySQL server.

 To ensure that you possess the appropriate version of `mysqlbinlog` utility, install the same MySQL server version as your source MySQL system.
-After installation, you can stop the MySQL server running on Replicant's host using the following command:
+After installation, stop the MySQL server running on Replicant's host:

   ```BASH
   sudo systemctl stop mysql
   ```

-## II.
+### II.
 Enable binary logging in MySQL server

 1. Open the MySQL option file `var/lib/my.cnf` (create the file if it doesn't already exist).
 Add the following lines in the file: